 Quantity to be hedged

 Since swaps are OTC products, these terms are established by the two parties involved, and can vary, subject to their specific needs and objectives.
 A swap contract is settled in cash, usually against an agreed-upon market price index, and is customized as to volume, timing, location, seasonality, and swing.

+(Example of a swap with terms, short form or link to an example)

 Click on the types of swaps below to learn more about them: